-For The Great Noise I wrote a magically realistic text.
-It is a story about a he, the He, although he might as well have been a she, or an it.
-And this he lives in a gray city, with grey walls, grey stones, full of grey, grey lives.
-Thousands of people live behind their windows and don’t do much else than exist there.
-Nobody wanders outside.
+The Great Noise (and how it was found) is a story about a nameless person, a He, who lives in a grey city, with grey walls, grey stones, full of grey, grey lives.
+Thousands of people live behind their windows and don’t do much else than exist.
+Nobody goes outside.
 Nobody breaks the silence.
-Until, on a miraculous day, the He catches a sound.
-It grabs and calls him from the depths of the earth.
-And he cannot do much other than find it.
-So his journey begins.
+Until, on a day as average as any, He hears a sound.
+It calls him and takes him from the depths of his sorrow out into the world.
+And so, his journey begins.

 SOUNDS OF SOUNDS

 All the sounds and music in The Great Noise comes from my own voice and body, just like the sound He finds in the story.
 It was the most solo of solo projects your can imagine, though that also fed into the intimacy and solace of the work.